igelkottuggla/Search-Github-Users_React/README.md

 ## Search guthub user app

-React app that allows to seach for github users and display general info about the user
+React app that allows to search for github users and display general info about the user

 Used: